 Jack’s Bar-B-Que in Nashville, Tennessee has won numerous awards for their BBQ sauces, which were delicious and fun to try with their combo meat platter.
 The place is so good that three Mennonite farmers (father and two sons) had their only meal out in a year (they told me) here.
-They let me take a photo of them perusing the menu board.

 Salt Lick BBQ in Driftwood, Texas serves amazing slow cooked, pit BBQ in the Texas Hill Country.
 The place is cool, huge picnic tables in an old school Wild West setting.
 Try a sampler platter, as I did, with ribs, brisket, and sausage.

 Ace Biscuit & Barbecue in Charlottesville, Virginia scored with their incredible brontosaurus ribs.
 The collard greens were tasty but the hash browns were a surprising side order.
 They also have grits. stewed apples, and fried green tomatoes.
 I cannot believe I have only been to Ace one time.
 I really must return.
 Maybe I will even try one of their highly rated sausage biscuits.

 Three Li’l Pigs BBQ in Daleville, Virginia quite possibly serves the best pork spare ribs I have ever had from a restaurant.
 The only thing keeping their St. Louis style ribs from a perfect McCool rating is the rub is pretty salty.
 The rib meat, though, is phenomenal.
 Every time.